 Master of Arts in Special Education with Cross-Endorsement

-Cross-endorsement only (without an MA) in special education is 33 credits and is in alignment with the state of CT guidelines.
+Cross-endorsement in special education (without the MA) is 30 credits and is in alignment with the State of Connecticut guidelines.
+Candidates must submit proof of their initial teaching certificate at time of application.
 All courses in each of the following content areas specified under the current Connecticut state cross-endorsement regulations must be taken.

 |Psycho-Educational Theory and Development of Handicapped Children|

 |SPED 5413||Theories of and Introduction to Learning Disabilities||3|

 |SPED 5417||Introduction to Children and Youth with Social and Emotional Disturbances||3|